-David Benchetrit, whose four-hour “Kaddim Wind" exposed widespread discrimination against Arab Jews in Israel, returns with a much shorter but equally controversial docu on Israeli conscientious objectors.
+David Benchetrit, whose four-hour “Kaddim Wind” movingly and militantly exposed widespread discrimination against Arab Jews in Israel, returns with a much shorter but equally controversial docu on Israeli conscientious objectors.
+Interviews with five of them are interspersed with extensive imagery of the bombing of Lebanon and the 18-year war that gave rise to their refusal to fight as well as with familiar scenes of Israeli oppression in the Occupied Territories.
 Blunt, undiplomatic docu is unlikely to travel beyond specialized venues, but its intransigence bespeaks a certain integrity.

 The men’s levels of service and military experience range from a seasoned, decorated, 25-year veteran pilot to an armored brigade commander to a young man who consistently refused to serve.
 All speak of the immorality and illegality of the war in Lebanon, which is often referred to as Israel’s Vietnam.
 Some look back with the traumatic hindsight of having participated, others with the clear resolve that led them to not be involved from the outset.
 Benchetrit clearly has a great sympathy for his subjects, himself having been one of the earliest “refuseniks.”